SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Introduction

 In this paper, we aim to boost transaction concurrency for blockchain sharding securely and efficiently.
 This is achieved by proposing a blockchain sharding system named SpiralShard.
 Unlike most previous works, which require each shard to be uncorrupted, our intuition is to allow the existence of \emph{some} corrupted shards with a larger fraction of malicious nodes.
 Therefore, the system has more and smaller shards for higher concurrency.
-To prevent corrupted shards from compromising the system's security, we design an \ac{LCE} protocol.
+To prevent corrupted shards from compromising system security, we design an \ac{LCE} protocol.
 Specifically, shards are divided into multiple \emph{endorsement groups}, each belonging to one group.
-Each shard must include block headers from other shards within its blocks to express its endorsement decision.
+Each shard must include block headers from other shards within its blocks and \emph{reach intra-shard consensus to express its endorsement decision}.
 Blocks within a shard require endorsement in sequence from all other shards within the same endorsement group to be finalized securely.
 With the help of endorsement groups, each shard can securely finalize its blocks, even if there are forks.
 As a result, the shard size is reduced without violating security, and the concurrency is boosted.

-However, it is not straightforward to design the \ac{LCE} protocol.
+It is not straightforward to design the \ac{LCE} protocol.
 We summarize the main challenges as follows.

-1). \textbf{How to maintain low overheads for each shard during cross-shard verification?} Our LCE protocol leverages cross-shard verification and endorsement to secure corrupted shards, introducing additional overhead.
-For example, to validate blocks from other shards, a straightforward idea is to store the state of other shards and verify raw transactions, leading to higher storage, computation, and communication overhead for each node.
+1). \textbf{How to maintain low overheads for each shard during cross-shard verification?} The LCE protocol leverages cross-shard verification and endorsement to secure corrupted shards, introducing additional overhead.
+To validate blocks from other shards, a straightforward idea is to store the state of other shards and verify raw transactions, leading to higher storage, computation, and communication overhead for each node.
 Hence, we need to reduce the overhead of cross-shard verification and endorsement.